IamCathal/booksbooksbooks/README.md

 - [x] Set the time when the automated crawl should be executed.
 The automated crawl happens once per day at the specified time
 - [x] Send an alert when a book was marked as available from the last crawl but is now no longer available (it was bought)
 - [x] Send an alert only when the total cost of the available books has exceeded €20 which means the order is eligible for free shipping
+- [x] If more books are found from an author who's in your shelf then add those books to the available list
 - [x] Whether to have a compact or spacious alert styled messages in discord

 ## Security